WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 Then the control flow of the `foo` function could be affected by the `#unwrapped` macro now.
-More than that, the variable `bar` received by the `print` function is the one declared by the `guard let bar` statement -- which is also brought by the expansion of `#unwrapped` macro.
-This example shows the evidence that the expansion of a Swift macro could **involve control flow manipulation** and **lexical scope sharing**.
+More than that, the variable `bar` received by the `print` function is the one declared by the `guard let bar` statement -- which is also brought by the expansion of the `#``unwrapped` macro.
+This example shows the evidence that the expansion of a freestanding Swift macro could **involve control flow manipulation** and **lexical scope sharing**.

 ### Extending Type's Behavior